 There is the unbearable odour emanating from the super-poultry factories (there are about one and a half million chickens living in each of them), and the odour pervades into the surrounding villages.
 The situation is even worse in the case of manure dumps.
 People are also suffering from the stinking streams full of wastewater from the poultry factories.

 Due to the branched structure and the acquisition of a number of agricultural companies, MHP holds an estimated 60 percent in the Ukrainian meat market.
 Only the Nasha Ryaba chicken farm controls a half of the poultry market, accordin to the agricultural company itself.
 The company can effectively use this fact when dealing with partners, competitors, and critics.

 When permitting MHP operations, the procedures of the authorities are often opposed to the principles of the international Aarhus Convention, which Ukraine joined nearly twenty years ago.
 The authorities do not take into account the public opinion, and in some cases, they even decide against the public interest.

 - "European paradox"

-MHP uses finance of the international financial institutions and European banks without respecting the western standards of the environmental and human health protection as well as the democratic decision-making.
+MHP uses finance of the international financial institutions and European banks without respecting the western standards of environmental and human health protection or democratic decision-making.